JorikSchellekens/FishEye/Computing Report.md

 #### sqrt(*number*)

-Aproximates the square root of a number.
+Approximates the square root of a number.

 ##### Parameters: